Japanese translation of https://docs.docker.com/docker-for-windows/wsl/.

 Before installing the Docker Desktop Stable 2.3.0.2 release, make sure you have completed the steps described in the Prerequisites section.

-Follow the normal installation procedure to install the Docker desktop.
 If you are running a supported system, Docker Desktop will prompt you to enable WSL 2 during installation.
-Read the information displayed on the screen, enable WSL 2 and continue.
-Launch the Docker desktop from the Windows Start menu.

-Select Settings> General from the Docker menu.
+from the Docker

-Select the Use WSL 2-based engine `` check box.
+Select the Use WSL 2-based engine

-This option is enabled by default if you installed the Docker desktop on a system that supports WSL 2.
+This option is enabled by default if you installed the Docker desktop on a system that supports WSL 2

-Click Apply and Reboot.
+Click Apply and Reboot

-Make sure the distribution runs in WSL 2 mode.
 WSL can run distributions in both v1 and v2 modes.

 To check the WSL mode, run the following command: